st5626/project-cicero/README.md

     `> pip install -r requirements.txt`
 5. Profit

 For more information on how to add modules and documentation on modules check out the AWS [docs](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-python.html).
+Make sure any new modules are added to `requirements.txt` with correct versioning.

 ## Synthesize and Deploy
 Stacks can be simply synthesized into Cloudformation templates or directly deployed from the command line.

+### Bootstrap (do this first)
+`> cdk bootstrap`

 ### Synthesize
 `> cdk synth`

 ### Deploy
 `> cdk deploy`

+### Destroy
+`> cdk destroy`